pecheylauren02/MP3_MadLibs_LSP/README.md

 #### Testing User Stories

-- be able to choose which type of story I want to create a Mad Lib about
-- navigate easily through the game prompts
-- have the option of replaying the game if I don't like the result
-- access the game on any device

 I ran manual tests on the website, based on the user stories mentioned above:

 | No. | User Goal | How is it achieved? |